Johnson150/basketballapp/README.md

 - [License](#license)

 ## Installation
-1. cd to project folder
+1. cd to project folder -- cd path/BASKETBALLAPP
 2. Run command: npm install
+3. cd to app folder within project folder -- cd app/
+4. Run command: npx prisma generate
+5. Run command: npx prisma db push
-3. To start web app, run command: npm run dev
+6. To start web app, run command: npm run dev

 ## Usage
 Once the Application is deployed, open http://localhost:3000 with your browser to see the result.
 Users can view multiple different stats from the NBA Season.
 This data is pulled from a mongoDB database and admins have acces to this data to make any changes as needed.